 I have been shopping at Home Depot since they first opened to buy many different products for my remodeling company.
 I've found several shopping strategies over the years.
-Most of these money saving tips are legit, a few are a bit sneaky because they exploit Home Depot's system.
+Most of these money-saving tips are legit, but a few are a bit sneaky because they exploit Home Depot's system.

 Home Depot Credit Card

-Home Depot normally offers a 5% discount on the first purchase when opening a credit card with them.
-They also offer 6 months deferred interest on every purchase of $299.00 or more.
+Home Depot normally offers a $25 discount coupon on the first purchase of $25 up to $999 or a $100 coupon on the first purchase of $1000 or more when opening a new credit card with them.
+They also offer six months of deferred interest on every purchase of $299.00 or more.
 Occasionally they offer promotions of 10% on your first purchase or deferred interest.
-It is best to purchase everything you need this first purchase because it is only allowed one time.
+It is best to purchase everything you need on this first purchase because it is only allowed one time.
 Or you can choose deferred interest during this promo of 12 months on a purchase of 299.00 or more, 18 months deferred on $999.00+, or 24 months on $1999.00+.
 During this promo, it's either the 10% discount or the deferred interest on your first purchase.
-Once again it's best to purchase as much as possible on your first purchase to save the most money.
+Once again, it's best to purchase as much as possible on your first purchase to save the most money.